aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ## Step 1: Set Up the Document Directory

-Set the path to your document directory.
-Replace `"Your Document Directory"` with the actual path.
+Define the folder that contains your CAD files.
+Replace the placeholder with the actual path on your machine.

 ```csharp
 string MyDir = "Your Document Directory";